algorandfoundation/puya-ts/docs/architecture-decisions/2024-05-21_primitive-integer-types.md

 EcmaScript and TypeScript both do not support operator overloading, despite some [previous](https://github.com/tc39/notes/blob/main/meetings/2023-11/november-28.md#withdrawing-operator-overloading) [attempts](https://github.com/microsoft/TypeScript/issues/2319) to do so.

-TealScript [makes use of branded `number` types](https://tealscript.netlify.app/guides/supported-types/numbers/) for all bit sizes from 8 => 512.
+TealScript [makes use of branded `number` types](https://tealscript.netlify.app/guides/supported-types/numbers/) for all bit sizes from 8 => 512, although it doesn't allow `number` variables, you must specify the actual type you want (e.g. `uint64`).
 Since the source code is never executed, the safe limits of the `number` type are not a concern.
 Compiled code does not perform overflow checks on calculations until a return value is being encoded meaning a uint<8> is effectively a uint<64> until it's returned.

 Algorand Python has specific [UInt64 and BigUint types](https://algorandfoundation.github.io/puya/lg-types.html#avm-types) that have semantics that exactly match the AVM semantics.
 Python allows for operator overloading so these types also use native operators (where they align to functionality in the underlying AVM).